rkaelle/rk-chatroom/README.md

 **RUNNING AND USE**

+You will need your IPV4 so get it by entering this into command line: mac users:
+        ipconfig getifaddr en0

+windows users:
+        ipconfig/qll

 Run the commmand to activate the program

-     python3 main.py
+**REPLACE THE IP WITH THE IPV4 YOU GOT EARLIER**
+     flask run -h 192.168.X.X

-navigate to http://127.0.0.1:5000/ in your browser to use the chat and have fun!
+navigate to the ip you set in your browser (in my case i set it to http://10.1.10.77:5000/) in your browser to use the chat and have fun!